 Animations are a powerful tool not only for entertainment but also for educational and promotional purposes.
 Brands often rely on animation to explain complicated products or concepts without overwhelming viewers.

 Facebook continues to push video content, whether it’s in the form of video ads, live broadcasts, or regular posts.
-Experiment with different content types and formats and use the tips in this article to make informed decisions before you upload a video on Facebook.
-We wish you the best of luck with your video marketing!
+Experiment with different content types and formats but don’t forget to include videos in your Facebook marketing strategy.
+Use the tips in this article to make informed decisions before you upload a video on Facebook.

 Ready to start making your Facebook video?
 Find ready-made templates to help you create broadcast-quality videos online.